 Bottom Line: Blueprint’s LSAT prep course has been proven to be effective at raising your score.
 Choose this course if you want to be 100% confident in the results you’re going to receive!

-2. LSATMax Prep Course
+2. LSATMax Review Course

 LSATMax offers a comprehensive set of materials designed to help you increase your LSAT score.
 They do so via a wealth of well-designed study materials designed for all learning styles.